January 8-12, 2019

 Dr. Corcos is currently Professor in the Department of Physical Therapy and Human Movement Sciences, Feinberg School of Medicine at Northwestern University.
 He has served as a reviewer for NIH since 1994, was chair of the Musculoskeletal Rehabilitation Study Section for three years, and served on The Distinguished Editorial Panel to review NIH Challenge grants.
 He is currently the Chair of the MFSR study section (2011-2013) and recently chaired an SEP on “Medical Rehabilitation Research Resource (R24)”.
 In addition, he has received recognition of his mentoring of junior faculty.
 His experience with ERRIS over the last three years has convinced him that the rehabilitation grantsmanship workshop is a program that can have an enormous impact on the way in which junior investigators approach both their science and grant writing.

-W. Zev Rymer, MD, PhD (Co-PI and Chair the Recruitment Committee)
+W. Zev Rymer, MD, PhD (Co-PI and Chair of Recruitment Committee)

 Dr. Rymer is currently researching regulation of movement in normal and neurologically disordered human subjects, including sources of altered motoneuronal behavior in hemispheric stroke survivors, using electro-physiological, pharmacological, and biomechanical techniques.
-He serves as Director of the Sensory Motor Performance Program, a position he has held since 1987, and Director of Research Planning at the Rehabilitation Institute of Chicago (RIC).
-He is RIC’s most senior scientist and the founder of many of its current research programs.
+He currently serves as Director of the Single Motor Unit Laboratory of the Shirley Ryan AbilityLab (SRALab, formerly known as the Rehabilitation Institute of Chicago, or RIC).
+From 1987-2017 he served as Director of the Sensory Motor Performance Program at RIC, and was RIC’s Vice President for Research from 2008-2014.
+He is the most senior scientist at SRALab and the founder of many of its current research programs.
 Dr. Rymer has established himself as one of the most successful mentors of junior faculty, and has been able to relate to the many backgrounds that can contribute to rehabilitation research.
-In addition to his roles at RIC, he holds appointments as Professor of PM&R, Physiology, and Biomedical Engineering at the Northwestern University Feinberg School of Medicine.
+In addition to his roles at SRALab, he holds appointments as Professor of PM&R, Physiology, and Biomedical Engineering at the Northwestern University Feinberg School of Medicine.

 The TIGRR Workshop is funded by NIH/NICHD grant number T15HD074546.